 New openings were cut for the doors and windows that lined up with the planned separate suites and then both re-used and new doors and windows were installed.
 Once they were in place, the new and re-used vinyl siding went on.

-Major utility changes involved replacing the hot-air furnace with a water boiler to provide zoned heating.
+Major utility changes involved replacing the hot-air furnace with a water boiler to provide separately zoned heating to each suite.
 In addition the entire sewage system had to be replaced, both because the previous system had been malfunctioning for years and also because of the higher anticipated load with 4 suites.
-With very poor soil and not much land area, a new Advantec system was used; by post-processing the effluent, it was possible to reduce the necessary area of the septic field.
-Despite all that, four feet of ‘category 1’ soil had to be trucked in, noticeable as the raised plateau to the west of the parking area.
+With very poor soil and not much land area, a new Advantec system was used.
+It post-processes the effluent, reducing the necessary area of the septic field.
+Even so, four feet of ‘category 1’ soil had to be trucked in, making a noticeable raised plateau to the west of the parking area.

 Flooring went down and interior wall studding went up.
 Under the umbrellas of a licensed plumbing contractor and a licensed electrical contractor the all-new plumbing and wiring went in and were approved.